leroidubuffet/philosophers/notes.md

 Modularize
 Work focused.
 For long hours
 You do't need to push every commit

-time buffer in monitoring
+Add a time buffer in monitoring
+I't all in the timming

 Do not test with more than 200 philosophers.
-Do not test with time_to_die or time_to_eat or time_to_sleep set to values lower than 60 ms.
+Do not test with time_to_die or time_to_eat or time_to_sleep set to values lower than60 ms.
 Test 1 800 200 200.
 The philosopher should not eat and should die.
 Test 5 800 200 200.
 No philosopher should die.
 #### AT LEAST N TIMES